zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration.md

       **NOTE**: For extensions that are not using a hosting service, we recommend that the `uri` follow the standard CNAME pattern, as specified in [portalfx-extensions-cnames.md](portalfx-extensions-cnames.md).

   When the user loads the extension in the portal, it is loaded from the `uri` specified in the extension configuration.
-To update the ```uri```, send a pull request as specified in [portalfx-extensions-pullRequest.md](portalfx-extensions-pullRequest.md).
+To update the ```uri```, send a pull request as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).
 Additional extension stamps can be loaded by specifying the stamp name in the  `uri` and specifying the feature flag `feature.canmodifystamps=true`.
 For more information about feature flags, see [portalfx-extension-flags.md](portalfx-extension-flags.md).

-* **uriFormat**: The `uri` for the extension, followed by a forward slash, followed by a parameter marker that allows modification of the extension stamp.
+* **uriFormat**: Required.
+The `uri` for the extension, followed by a forward slash, followed by a parameter marker that allows modification of the extension stamp.

   * Hosting service uriFormat